ahgroup/DSAIDE/inst/docsfordevelopers/documentation.md

 ### To-do for CRAN release
 * "by hand" edit the DESCRIPTION file to make sure it's up to date
+* update news.md and cran-comments.md
 * run processing-script to Re-build documentation, vignettes and copy latest versions of simulator functions - see above
 * Run check and make sure no problems occur
-* update news.md and cran-comments.md
-* Re-create package site with pkgdown::build_site()
 * Sync everything to github
-* Check vignette and function references on website, fix errors
 * Run devtools::check_rhub(), devtools::check_win_release() and devtools::check_win_devel()
 * Do a test run of devtools::release() - fix any remaining issues, then re-run and release